katskillskat/katskills-org/_posts/2022-03-04-a new website.md

 ## Do I have to create a Github account?

 If you want to participate in the discussion board, contribute code, or edit the content of the website -- having a Github account is the easiest way to do that.
 Alternatively, you can email us your ideas or contributions.
-See the email icon at the bottom of every page (admin@katskills.org).
+Email us at admin@katskills.org.

 ## Is this a non-profit?